blog

 Author: Patricia Pezzano

-Medical spas are popular among beauty and wellness aficionados because of the more sophisticated services they offer, such as lasers, slimming and anti-aging treatments.
-Like skincare, minor cosmetic procedures attract a reasonable portion of the population, making the hybrid industry very profitable.
-However, even minor procedures entail risks that without careful planning could end up in serious complications.
+Medical spas are popular among beauty and wellness fans.
+They offer more advanced services like lasers, slimming, and anti-aging treatments.
+These minor cosmetic procedures attract many people.
+This makes the hybrid industry very profitable.

-So, what should you do to protect your business and your clients?
+So, what should you do to protect your business and clients?

-As in all medical procedures, safety is key.
-And the best way to ensure the safety of any medical spa treatment is with a medical risk assessment.
+As with all medical procedures, safety is key.
+The best way to ensure safety is with a medical risk assessment.

 What is a Medical Risk Assessment?

-A medical risk assessment is a procedure that explores potential risks and possible ways to reduce and avoid them.
+A medical risk assessment explores potential risks.
+It also finds ways to reduce and avoid them.

-When risks are assessed before any service is implemented, your establishment will have a better understanding of the items, precautions, equipment and tests required for procedures to be successful.
-Awareness of such helps prevent infections, accidents, shortages and of course, bad word of mouth.
+When risks are assessed before any service, your establishment understands what is needed.
+This includes items, precautions, equipment, and tests for success.
+Awareness helps prevent infections, accidents, shortages, and bad word of mouth.

-Take note that a risk assessment is not only meant to keep your patrons happy, but might also be a legal requirement, depending on where you are in the world.
-When something goes awry, you wouldn’t want to be caught violating laws which could cost you your business and professional licence.
+A risk assessment keeps patrons happy.
+It may also be a legal requirement, depending on your location.
+If something goes wrong, you do not want to violate laws.
+That could cost you your business and licence.

 What Comprises a Medical Risk Assessment?

-There are different methods in performing medical risk assessments but essentially, every medical risk assessment should identify minimum safety standards and areas for compliance.
+There are different methods for medical risk assessments.
+But every assessment should identify minimum safety standards and areas for compliance.

-The Canadian Centre for Occupational Health and Safety (CCOHS), a federal corporation that promotes the implementation of occupational health, welfare and safety programs in Canada, provides a risk management template that can be used in most situations.
-Such generic templates are helpful in guiding your team in identifying and minimizing risks, but should you decide to use one, you should modify it to match your business model.
+The Canadian Centre for Occupational Health and Safety (CCOHS) provides a risk management template.
+This template works for most situations.
+It helps your team identify and minimize risks.
+But you should modify it to match your business model.

-The following is an overview of what usually happens during a medical risk assessment:
+Here is an overview of what happens during a medical risk assessment:

 - Identifying events or procedures and associated hazards